Goomasa/sky-simulator/README.md

 cargo run --release
 ```

-If you would like to use a texture of Earth, make a directory "assets" and download "2k_earth_daymap.jpg", "2k_earth_specular_map.tif" and "2k_earth_normal_map.tif" from https://www.solarsystemscope.com/textures/
+If you would like to use textures of Earth, make a directory "assets" and download "2k_earth_daymap.jpg", "2k_earth_specular_map.tif" and "2k_earth_normal_map.tif" from https://www.solarsystemscope.com/textures/

 ## Gallery